Snarks from a Kaszonyi perspective: a survey

 Terms such as ``a Petersen graph'' (singular) or ``Petersen graphs'' (plural) will be used for referring to one or more graphs that are isomorphic to ${\cal P}$. \hfil

 {\bf Definition 2.11.}\ \ Suppose $H$ is a simple quasi-cubic graph that has at least one 3-valent vertex and can be edge-3-colored.

 (a) Suppose $\gamma \in EC(H)$.
 Suppose $K$ is a subgraph of $H$ such that (i) $K$ is connected, (ii) $\gamma$ assigns just two colors, say $x$ and $y$, to the edges in $K$, and (iii) all edges of $H$ that are connected to (vertices of) $K$ but are themselves not in $K$, are assigned the third color, say $z$.
 Then $K$ is called a ``Kempe chain'' for the edge-3-coloring $\gamma$.
-(That is, a Kempe chain is a ``maximal'' subgraph $K$ with properties (i) and (ii).)
+(That is, a Kempe chain is a subgraph $K$ which is ``maximal'' with respect to having properties (i) and (ii).)

 (b) In (a), if the two colors assigned to the edges in $K$ are $x$ and $y$, then $K$ is also called more specifically an $xy$-Kempe chain (for the coloring $\gamma$).

 (Note that for a given coloring $\gamma$ and two given colors $x$ and $y$, any two different $xy$-Kempe chains must be disjoint from each other.
 Of course an $xy$-Kempe chain can intersect an $xz$-Kempe chain, where $z$ is the third color.)